adrienLamoureux/ped_myParty/README.md

 ## Brief Introduction

 ped_myParty is a web site to manage events organisation.
 It has been developped into an university cursus study.
+You can look at https://protected-thicket-6477.herokuapp.com to test it !

 ## Functionnality